-Collapse

-Definition- The failure of any portion of a structure.
+Collapse - Definition: The failure of any portion of a structure.

-Cantilever Collapse- When many sections of floor collapse, and one or more sections extend out from the remainder, like a diving board.
+Cantilever Collapse- When many levels of floor collapse, some extend out from the remainder, like a diving board.

-Curtain Fall Wall Collapse- One of the three types of masonry wall collapse, it occurs when an exterior masonry wall drops like a falling curtain cut loose at the top.
+Curtain Fall Wall Collapse- One type of masonry wall collapse. it occurs when an exterior masonry wall drops like a falling curtain cut loose at the top.
+For most URM buildings there is some sort of Wall Fall Collapse, usually starting at the top.